Victory at last for Wolves as they crush West Ham

 Jhon Arias slid in to put the hosts in front after four minutes and Wolves doubled their lead when Hwang Hee-Chan converted a penalty just past the half-hour mark.

-Mateus Mane made it 3-0 in the 41st minute with a low drive as West Ham crumbled and there was no sight of a revival for the visitors who failed to have an attempt on target.
+Teenager Mateus Mane made it 3-0 in the 41st minute with a low drive as West Ham crumbled and there was no sight of a revival for the visitors after the break as they failed to have an attempt on target.

 Wolves remain bottom with six points from 20 games and still need an extraordinary second half of the season to avoid the drop.
 West Ham are sinking deeper into trouble and are in 18th place with 14 points, four behind 17th-placed Nottingham Forest.